nicopujia/website/content/pages/about.md

 Previously, I had only touched backend in a project using FastAPI, but I decided to use **Django** (which I had just completed the docs tutorial a month ago) as it seemed a better fit for the requirements of [the project]({filename}/siderplast.md).

-Three months passed in working without knowing whether I was going to get paid or not, until one day they called and asked me how much I wanted to charge.
+Three months passed working without knowing whether I was going to get paid or not, until one day they called and asked me how much I wanted to charge.
 Without much of an idea, I made a quote and got 10% more than I had asked for.
 So, I had accumulated a total of $2,620 combined with my little life savings.
 Down to zero, I spent all the money I had and bought myself a MacBook and an iPhone, getting rid of the limitations of having to share the home PC with my brother and using a computer that crashed when running a few **Docker** containers.

 I kept working for around 6 months more, in which I grasped the tech stack, gained experience turning client requests into features, and learned how to handle large projects.